What is Fireblight Disease?

-How to Recognize Blight in Your Trees
+How to Recognize Fireblight Symptoms

 Young infected fruits become oily in appearance and exude a clear, milky or amber-coloured ooze.
 The fruits shrivel, become dark brown in colour and remain attached to the tree.

-The bacteria overwinter in the cankers and in the spring, produce ooze that is spread from tree to tree by bees, other insects and rain.
-The bacteria enter the plant through blossoms, wounds and natural openings.
+The bacteria overwinter in the cankers and, in the spring, produce ooze that spread from tree to tree by bees, other insects and rain.
+The bacteria can also spread through infected pruning tools.

 Abundant rainfall followed by warm, cloudy weather provides conditions that encourage the development of the disease.
 The bacteria begin to multiply rapidly at temperatures between 24 and 28° C. Excessive nitrogen fertilization, late-season fertilization, poor soil drainage and overwatering are some of the factors that promote the spread of fireblight.

 Chemical control such as streptomycin and copper sulphate has been shown to slow the bacteria’s growth in infected plants.
 However, these are only temporary solutions and have even led to antibiotic resistance in some areas.

 The only effective fireblight treatment for infected trees is pruning off the infected branches and removing them from the area.
 For best results, prune well beyond the infected area, around 30 centimetres.
 Avoid pruning when plants are wet and keep your tools clean with an alcohol or bleach solution.